Princess Diana Was A Sloane Ranger, Are You?

 When you think of fashion from the '70s and '80s, you might think about bell bottoms, sky-high platforms, Madonna-esque lingerie and rubber bracelets, Olivia Newton-John "Physical," shiny spandex aerobics wear and leg warmers, and the new wave.
-But for every punk and disco kid trying to subvert the culture of the time, there were people — usually white and upper class — known as "Preppies" in the United States and as "Sloane Rangers" in the United Kingdom that were content with keeping things the way they were, never rocking the boat.
+But for every punk and disco kid trying to subvert the culture of the time, there were people — usually white and upper class — known as "Preppies" in the US and as "Sloane Rangers" in the UK that were content with keeping things the way they were, never rocking the boat.

 Advertisement